mkojoa/eazy-sms/README.md

 - [ ] Hubtel

 ###### SMS Channels
-- SMS
+- [ ] SMS
-- Mail
+- [ ] Mail

- eazy-sms Library repository is work in progress and hope to support mobile money, mail etc.
+ eazy-sms Library repository is work in progress and hope to support mobile money, ussd etc.